-- The effectiveness of the internal audit activity relies upon the full co-operation of management.
-Under this Charter, SMT will co-operate with the HOIAS in the following: - a. providing input to the annual risk based internal audit plan - b. agreeing Terms of Engagement within agreed timescales - c. sponsoring each audit at Senior Management level - d. providing LCCIAS with full support and co-operation including access to relevant records and personnel - e. responding to LCCIAS reports within agreed timescales; - f. ensuring that recommendations are implemented within agreed timescales; - g. providing assurance that management actions have been implemented - h. notifying the Treasurer of any significant changes in the control environment and proposed changes and developments in systems; - i. notifying the Treasurer and the Monitoring Officer of all suspected or detected fraud, corruption or impropriety.
+- 7.2.
+The effectiveness of the internal audit activity relies upon the full co-operation of management.
+Under this Charter, SMT co-operates with the HolAS in the following: - a. providing input to the annual risk based internal audit plan - b. agreeing Terms of Engagement for audits within agreed timescales - c. sponsoring each audit at Assistant Director level - d. providing LCCIAS with full support and co-operation including access to relevant records and personnel - e. responding to LCCIAS reports within agreed timescales; - f. ensuring that recommendations are implemented within agreed timescales: - g. providing assurance that management actions have been implemented - h. notifying the Treasurer of any significant changes in the control environment and proposed changes and developments in systems; - i. notifying the Treasurer and Monitoring Officer of all suspected or detected fraud, corruption or impropriety.

-The HolAS' responsibilities
+The HoIAS' responsibilities